Why do I need a damp and timber report?

 One of the most popular requests from our customers is to provide a damp and timber report.
 Most mortgage providers, banks or building societies will request the survey to be carried out by a credible organisation.

 It takes a qualified expert to spot potential problems concerned with damp issues and timber infestation in the building.
-They should be members of the Property Care Association (PCA), the trade association representing timber and damp specialists.
-Specialists such as ourselves, as members of the Property Care Association you can rest assured that we have undergone rigorous checks to achieve and retain our membership.
+They should be members of the Property Care Association (PCA), the trade association representing timber and damp specialists within England, Ireland, Scotland, and Wales.
+Luckily, we are proud to hold membership of the PCA, having undergone rigorous checks to attain our membership, and adhereing to the continued development and excellence in our staff to keep our membership active.

 How much does a damp and timber survey cost?